 Tax for Australians For Dummies

-Everyday Australian tax issues don’t have to be complex and difficult to understand.
-Coming to grips with core taxation concepts like marginal tax rates, tax offsets, capital gains tax, superannuation and common deductions for both share investors and property owners not only enables you to build your tax knowledge but also helps you to investigate tax-effective investments.
+Everyday Australian tax issues don't have to be complex and difficult to understand.
+Coming to grips with core taxation concepts like marginal tax rates, tax offsets, capital gains tax, superannuation and common deductions for both share investors and property owners not only enables you to build your tax knowledge but also helps you make the most of tax-effective investments.

 For resident individuals in Australia, tax is levied on worldwide income on a progressive basis, referred to as marginal tax rates.
 Your marginal tax rates (shown in the following table) can vary between 0 per cent and 45 per cent.
 The more income you earn, the greater the amount of tax you're liable to pay.